FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 10.md

 		- Enhance brand reputation and build customer trust.
 		- Identify and mitigate environmental and social risks.
 		- Develop innovative solutions and create new market opportunities.
+	- All 17 SDGs
+		1. No poverty
+		2. Zero hunger
+		3. Good health and well-being
+		4. Quality education
+		5. Gender equality
+		6. Clean water and sanitation
+		7. Affordable and clean energy
+		8. Decent work and economic growth
+		9. Industry innovation and infrastructure
+			- 2.6 billion people still do not have access to the internet.
+		10. Reduced inequalities
+		11. Sustainable cities and communities
+		12. Responsible consumption and production
+		13. Climate action
+		14. Life below water
+		15. Life on land
+		16. Peace, justice, and strong institutions
+		17. Partnerships for the goals
 - [[Environmental Management Systems]] (EMS)
 	- What is it?
 		- An EMS is a formal and systematic framework that aims to improve the impacts of businesses on the environment, and it also aims to address governmental regulations.